Look at the most commonly asked questions in relation to Anti-Money Laundering to understand why and how you can

 What is the current legal framework?

-The European Parliament approved the Fourth Anti-Money Laundering Directive (4MLD), was published in the Official Journal of the European Union on June 19, 2018.
+The 5th Money Laundering Directive (5MLD), which amends the 4th Anti-Money Laundering Directive (4MLD), was published in the Official Journal of the European Union on June 19, 2018.
 It must be implemented by Member States by January 10, 2020.
 The 5th Money Laundering Directive aims to tackle emerging issues and the funding of criminal activities.
 It strengthens the existing rules and makes the fight against money laundering and terrorism financing more effective.
 It also improves transparency in identifying the real beneficial owner [BO] of companies to prevent the misuse of legal entities for money laundering as well as increasing collaboration and information-sharing between anti-money laundering supervisors and the European Central Bank.
 The Financial Conduct Authority [FCA] estimates that up to £57 billion is laundered through the UK every year.
 The watchdog for the UK is expected to be the Financial Action Task Force [FATF], an inter-governmental body created to investigate financial crime, is expected to monitor the UK.

 Who needs to perform Anti-Money Laundering (AML) checks?